IPL 2018: Royal Challengers Bangalore’s poor bowling sees them out

 No one except Umesh Yadav was in the list of top-10 bowlers.
 Umesh scalped 20 wickets in 14 matches.
 The next bowler from RCB was Yuzvendra Chahal who picked up 12 wickets from 14 matches.

 Apart from their bowling performances and death overs woes, RCB lacked a solid middle order batting.
-Mandeep Singh and Colin de Grandhomme did chip in with some quick runs on some occasions but their efforts did go in vain eventually.
+Mandeep Singh and Colin de Grandhomme did chip in with some quick runs on some occasions but their efforts went in vain eventually.

 What worked for RCB

-The positives that the RCB franchise can take from this edition of the IPL is that they have some good players warming the benches in the dug out and need to take firm decisions in forming a perfect XI.
+The positives that the RCB franchise can take from this edition of the IPL is that they have some good players warming the benches in the dugout and need to take firm decisions in forming a perfect XI.
 For instance, they can’t put someone like a Moeen Ali or Quinton de Kock on the bench.

 Standout Players